0xPARC/0xparc-intro-book/src/plonk.typ

 The copy constraints are the trickier step.
-There are a few moving parts to this idea, so to ease into it slightly, we provide a solution to a "simpler" problem called "permutation check".
+There are a few moving parts to this idea, so to ease into it slightly, we provide a solution to a "simpler" problem called "permutation-check".
 Then we explain how to deal with the full copy check.

-=== (Optional) Permutation check
+=== Easier case: permutation-check

 So let's suppose we have polynomials $P, Q in FF_q [X]$ which are encoding two vectors of values